accounting software using vb visual basic, c#, and sql server

-How to access SQL Server database using DataReader in a visual basic.Net Accounting Application
+How to access SQL Server database using DataReader in a visual basic.Net application

 This simple program shows how to retrieve data from the FinAccounting database using DataReader and Data Commands.
 When the code in the program is executed, the data in the FinAccounting database is displayed in two textbox controls.